tinic/constixel/README.md

 - Various other simple image manipulation operations.

 > [!NOTE]
-> This library is not designed for high fidelity graphics generation and should be more thought of a utility library.
+> This library is not designed for high fidelity graphics generation and should be more thought of a utility library for software development.

 ## Applications